French ironclad La Galissonnière: Service

 La Galissonnière was laid down at Brest on 22 June 1868 and launched on 7 May 1872.
 While the exact reason for such prolonged construction time is not known, the budget for the French Navy was cut after the Franco-Prussian War of 1870–71 and the French dockyards had not been reformed with working practices more suitable for the industrial age.
 The ship began her sea trials on 20 April 1874 and was not commissioned until 18 July 1874.
 She became flagship of the Pacific Squadron on 16 May 1874 under the command of Rear Admiral Perigot.
-She return to Brest on 19 March 1877, having circumnavigated the world via the Suez Canal.
+She returned to Brest on 19 March 1877, having circumnavigated the world via the Suez Canal.
 The ship was placed in reserve upon her return until she recommissioned on 15 August 1878 in preparation for a commission as flagship of the Caribbean Squadron which began on 6 October under Rear Admiral Peyron.
 Two years later she sailed to Cherbourg and was reduced to reserve on 13 May 1880.

 La Galissonnière became the flagship of the Levant Squadron (Division Navale du Levant) under Rear Admiral Alfred Conrad on 27 May 1881.
 Shortly afterward she bombarded the Tunisian port of Sfax in July 1881 as part of the French occupation of Tunisia.
 In early 1882 La Galissonnière was present in Alexandria shortly before the British bombarded it before the beginning of the 1882 Anglo-Egyptian War.
 The ship remained in the Mediterranean through 1883.